gem/oq-engine/doc/adv-manual/extract-api.rst

 >>> from openquake.calculators.extract import WebExtractor
 >>> extractor = WebExtractor(calc_id)
->>> obj = extractor.get('hmaps/mean/PGA')  # returns an ArrayWrapper object
+>>> obj = extractor.get('hmaps?kind=mean&imt=PGA')  # returns an ArrayWrapper
 >>> obj.array.shape  # an example with 10,000 sites and 4 PoEs
 (10000, 4)
 >>> extractor.close()

-If you do not want to put your credentials in the ``openquake.cfg`` file, you can do so, but then you need to pass them explictly to the WebExtractor:
+If you do not want to put your credentials in the ``openquake.cfg`` file, you can do so, but then you need to pass them explicitly to the WebExtractor:

 >>> extractor = WebExtractor(calc_id, server, username, password)